On this page:

 Catchment inflow

-Catchment inflow is the balancing item in the water balance.
-It is calculated to be the difference between the total outflows and the known inflows of the river system.
+Generally, a large portion of catchment inflow is the unaccounted-for item in the water balance.
+As a balancing item, it is calculated as the difference between the total outflows and the known inflows of the river system.

 Transfers from other basins